Hepatitis A

-Hepatitis A is an infectious disease of the liver caused by Hepatovirus A (HAV); it is a type of viral hepatitis.
+Hepatitis A is an infectious liver disease caused by Hepatitis A virus (HAV); it is a type of viral hepatitis.
 Many cases have few or no symptoms, especially in the young.
-The time between infection and symptoms, in those who develop them, is 2–6 weeks.
-When symptoms occur, they typically last 8 weeks and may include nausea, vomiting, diarrhea, jaundice, fever, and abdominal pain.
-Around 10–15% of people experience a recurrence of symptoms during the 6 months after the initial infection.
+The time between exposure and symptoms, in those who develop them, is two to six weeks.
+When symptoms occur, they typically last eight weeks and may include nausea, vomiting, diarrhea, jaundice, fever, and abdominal pain.
+Around 10–15% of people experience a recurrence of symptoms during the six months after the initial infection.
 Acute liver failure may rarely occur, with this being more common in the elderly.

-It is usually spread by eating food or drinking water contaminated with infected feces.
+It is typically a foodborne illness, usually spread by eating food or drinking water contaminated with infected feces.
 Undercooked or raw shellfish are relatively common sources.
 It may also be spread through close contact with an infectious person.
 While children often do not have symptoms when infected, they are still able to infect others.
 After a single infection, a person is immune for the rest of their life.
 Diagnosis requires blood testing, as the symptoms are similar to those of a number of other diseases.
 It is one of five known hepatitis viruses: A, B, C, D, and E.